jeffscyberjournal/CTFbin/Skynet.md

         WORKGROUP            SKYNET
 ```

 Find out more about smb by running nmap scripts to enumerate users, shares, and OS discovery.
+Note this showed the same and more information than 'enum4linux -U <targetIP>' did.

 ```
 # nmap -p 139,445 --script smb-enum-shares,smb-enum-users,smb-os-discovery <targetIP>